samsquire/ideas4/README.md

 We can coordinate busy waits so that when the system is busy, busy waits are used but when the systems capacity is low, we use Thread.yield()

 Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal event playback.

+I plan to write this without depending on LMAX disruptor itself.

 # Generating ideas